Benjamin Manglona: Political career

 In 1963, Manglona launched his political career when he was elected to the Marianas District Legislature, serving from 1963 to 1965.
 He then became a representative in the Congress of Micronesia from 1965 to 1970, as the Northern Mariana Islands were part of the Trust Territory of the Pacific Islands at the time.

 Manglona became a member of the Marianas Political Status Commission representing Rota in 1972.
 He served as the first Vice President of the Northern Mariana Islands' First Constitutional Convention of 1976.
 In that role, Manglona helped draft the Constitution of the Northern Mariana Islands, which was later ratified by voters and approved by the U.S. President.

 Maglona took office as a Senator in the first sitting Northern Mariana Islands Commonwealth Legislature in 1978.
 He was re-elected to the Senate in each successive election until the sixth Legislature, when he was elected lieutenant governor.

 Manglona was elected Lieutenant Governor of the Northern Mariana Islands in the 1989 on the gubernatorial ticket of Lorenzo I. De Leon Guerrero.
 Manglona was sworn into office in January 1990 and served one term until 1994.

 He defeated incumbent Mayor of Rota Joseph Songao Inos in 1997 and served for two consecutive terms in office from 1998 to 2006.
 Manglona was succeeded as Mayor by Joseph Songao Inos on January 11, 2006.

 In March 2011, the Northern Mariana Islands House of Representatives adopted House Resolution 17-45, which honored Benjamin Manglona for "his distinguished career in public office and his exemplary contributions to the CNMI."
 The house resolution, which was authored by Rep. Teresita A. Santos (Independent-Rota), was presented to Manglona on March 29, 2011.

 On April 6, 2011, the Northern Mariana Islands Senate, where Manglona once served, passed a bill which would rename Rota International Airport as "Benjamin Taisacan Manglona International Airport" in recognition of his public service.
 The bill became law when it passed the House and was signed by Governor Benigno Fitial.
 N.M.I.
 Pub.
 L. 17-53, Sept.
 26, 2011.

-Manglona died on April 24, 2016 in Rota, Northern Mariana Islands from a stroke, aged 78.
+Manglona died on April 24, 2016, in Rota, Northern Mariana Islands from a stroke, aged 78.

-Benjamin Manglona will be remembered today by the people of The Northern Mariana Islands because of his devotion to serve his people.